 Learn natural remedies for constipation in children that work, without the help of over the counter drugs that can create years of dependence.
 Perfect for kids and toddlers with chronic constipation.
 Affiliate links used below.

 Constipation has been an issue in my house for the last 3.5 years.
 It is a huge thorn in my side and frustrates me often.
 As an OT that specializes in feeding, I knew well about constipation and the effects it can have on a child’s eating habits.
 I know more than the basics to help with constipation, which I will share here, but in my case it wasn’t enough.
 I had to dig deeper.
-I am not a nutritionist and don’t specialize in this per say, but wanted to share what I have learned so that it might help you.
+I am not a nutritionist and don’t specialize in this per say, but wanted to share the natural remedies for constipation in children that I’ve learned so it might help you.

-UPDATE: Find new insights and solutions (including a simple massage) in part 2 of helping constipation in kids.
+UPDATE: Find new insights and solutions (including a simple massage) in part 2: Overcoming Chronic Constipation in Children

 To make a long story short, Sam, who is 4.5, began to have difficulty going regularly after transitioning to cow’s milk from breast milk.
 At its worst, he had sharp referral pain in his back, which was frightening.
 At that time, we put him on Polyethylene Glycol (PEG for short, or Miralax as you likely know it) an over-the-counter stool softener.
 He was on it daily until about 6 months ago when I started to realize he wasn’t growing out of this.
 I wasn’t sure I wanted to keep him on it indefinitely and couldn’t believe that much time had passed with daily use.